rgcgithub/regenie/docs/docs/overview.md

 This can be especially helpful when testing rare variants as single-variant tests usually have lower power performance.

-To avoid inflation in the gene-based tests due to rare variants, we have implemented the collapsing approach proposed in SAIGE-GENE+[@RN492], where ultra-rare vairants are aggregated into a mask.
+To avoid inflation in the gene-based tests due to rare variants as well as reduce computation time, we have implemented the collapsing approach proposed in SAIGE-GENE+[@RN492], where ultra-rare variants are aggregated into a mask.
 For highly imbalanced binary traits, SPA/Firth correction can be used to calibrate the test statistics in the gene-based tests as proposed in Zhao et al. (2020)[@RN452].